perchrh/aws-s3-demo/README.md

 ### Exercise 4 ###
 Add one or more tags (key=value) to one or more objects in your bucket.
 List objects that contain a tag with a certain name, and output the value of the tag.

+### Exercise 5 ###
+Encrypt a file during transfer, for upload and for download.
+Hint: See EncryptionEnabledS3Client.java